dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "When does useEffect run and how do dependency arrays work?"
--   "What is the cleanup function and when should I use it?"
 -   "How do I prevent infinite loops in useEffect?"
 -   "What's the difference between running once, on change, or every render?"
+-   "How do I handle race conditions in async useEffect?"

 ### 📝 Exercises